CALL NOW FOR A Consultation

 At Osenton Law, Attorney O. Reginald “Reggie” Osenton has been helping clients with probate, including probate cases that involve real estate in Florida or beyond, for over 33 years; he is also extremely experienced with probating Disney Vacation Club timeshares.
 You can trust him to assist you with every aspect of this special probate case!

 Whether your loved one who passed away and owned DVC lived in Florida, or lived in another state, or if you own DVC and are wanting to put it in a trust in order to prevent your kids and grandkids from having to go through ancillary probate in order to take ownership of it, call Reggie today to get more information about your next steps.
-You can book a free consultation, ask questions you may have about probating a Disney Vacation Club timeshare, and discuss the way forward!
+You can book a Consultation, ask questions you may have about probating a Disney Vacation Club timeshare, and discuss the way forward!